atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 ### Scaling Jira safely
 At present there are issues relating to index replication with Jira when immediately scaling up by more than 1 pod at a time.
 See [Jira and horizontal scaling](../../troubleshooting/LIMITATIONS.md#jira-limitations-and-horizontal-scaling).

 !!!warning "Before scaling your cluster"

       Make sure there's at least one snapshot file in `<shared-home>/export/indexsnapshots`.
 New pods will attempt to use these files to replicate the index.
-If there is no snapshot present in  `<shared-home>/export/indexsnapshots` then [create initial index snapshot].(JIRA_INDEX_SNAPSHOT.md)
+If there is no snapshot present in  `<shared-home>/export/indexsnapshots` then [create an initial index snapshot](JIRA_INDEX_SNAPSHOT.md)

 Having followed the steps above, and ensured a healthy snapshot index is available, [scale the cluster as necessary](#horizontal-scaling-adding-pods).
 Once scaling is complete confirm that the index is still healthy [using the approach prescribed in Step 3](JIRA_INDEX_SNAPSHOT.md).
 If there are still indexing issues then please refer to the guides below for details on how address them: